Meeting the Building Code

 Energy Efficiency calculations are required for nearly all new building construction and extensions under the National Construction Code of Australia.

-One of the most efficient ways to meet the NCC requirements is to perform an energy rating, and in most states of Australia this thermal calculation is to meet 6 stars.
-The star rating method can be met by using AccuRate, FirstRate 5 or BERS Pro software to perform the thermal calculations and give the energy usage of a building up to ten stars.
+One of the most efficient ways to meet the NCC requirements is to perform an energy rating, and in most states of Australia this thermal calculation is to meet 7 stars for the thermal construction of a building.
+The thermal

-Commercial buildings are required to meet Section J of the NCC and can be done with a Section J Report or a JV3 Assessment.
+Commercial buildings are required to meet Section J of the NCC and can be done with a Section J Report or a J1V3 Assessment.

 The Advantages